lsst-sitcom/sitcomtn-025/index.rst

 Chronograf
 ''''''''''

-The `summit-based Chronograf interface <https://chronograf-summit-efd.lsst.codes/>`_ (VPN required) provides a user-friendly graphical interface to the each `deployed instance of the EFD <https://sqr-034.lsst.io/#efd-deployments>`_.
+Chronograf is a tool that provides a user-friendly graphical interface to each `deployed instance of the EFD <https://sqr-034.lsst.io/#efd-deployments>`_.
+During operations, observers will use the `summit instance <https://chronograf-summit-efd.lsst.codes/>`_ (VPN required).
-It is particularily useful for creating visualization dashboards to show the current status of the observatory when the LOVE functionality is either not yet functional or simply not planned to be implemented.
+It is particularly useful for quick and simple analysis as well as for creating dashboards to show a specific information about the status of the observatory; especially when a similar functionality is not available in LOVE.

 It is not well suited for complex queries or figures and previous queries/plots are not easily replicated.
 Furthermore, it always displays the last event seen.
 Therefore if a Controllable SAL Component (CSC) crashes, it will always show the last published state.